Contact: APHIS Press Box

-The U.S. Department of Agriculture’s (USDA) Animal and Plant Health Inspection Service (APHIS) is advising the public of our preliminary concurrence with the World Organization for Animal Health’s (OIE) bovine spongiform encephalopathy (BSE) risk designations for seven regions: Costa Rica, Germany, Lithuania, Mexico, Namibia, Romania, and Spain.
-The OIE recognizes these regions as being of negligible risk for BSE.
-APHIS reviewed the OIE’s information before taking this action, which is open for public comment for 60 days following publication in the Federal Register.
-APHIS will consider all comments received.
-The OIE recommendations regarding each of the above countries can be viewed at http://www.oie.int/animal-health-in-the-world/official-disease-status/bse/list-of-bse-risk-status/
+Summary: The U.S. Department of Agriculture’s Animal and Plant Health Inspection Service (APHIS) is advising the public of our preliminary concurrence with the World Organisation for Animal Health’s (OIE) bovine spongiform encephalopathy (BSE) risk designation for Bolivia and the United Kingdom’s zone of Jersey.
+The OIE recognizes this country and this zone as being of negligible risk for BSE.

 USDA touches the lives of all Americans each day in so many positive ways.
 In the Biden-Harris Administration, USDA is transforming America’s food system with a greater focus on more resilient local and regional food production, fairer markets for all producers, ensuring access to safe, healthy and nutritious food in all communities, building new markets and streams of income for farmers and producers using climate smart food and forestry practices, making historic investments in infrastructure and clean energy capabilities in rural America, and committing to equity across the Department by removing systemic barriers and building a workforce more representative of America.
 To learn more, visit www.usda.gov.

 USDA is an equal opportunity provider, employer, and lender.